mailprak/cortex/README.md

 ### Testing

-We follow Test-Driven Development (TDD):
+We follow Test-Driven Development (TDD) with outer/inner loops:

 ```bash
 # All tests